Certora/Documentation/docs/prover/techniques/index.md

 Intuitively, the algorithm explores the tree of all possible recursive splittings along a fixed sequence of split points up to the maximum splitting depth.
-We call the splits at maximum splitting depth *split leafs*.
-The exploration stops in either of the following three cases:
+We call the splits at maximum splitting depth *split leaves*.
+The exploration stops in any of the following three cases:
  - if one split was found that is SAT (reasoning: if one split is SAT, then the original program must be SAT, since the behavior of the split is replayable in the original program)